 After four years, the decision was made to move over to the Ongame network in 2005 in part due to the low levels of player traffic on Dobrosoft.
 However, the new platform was short-lived; Ongame decided to stop accepting American players after the UIGEA was passed in 2006.
-Rather than trying to operate a cardroom without players from the United States, Americas Cardroom exited the market in an orderly fashion, and the brand name was retired.
+Americas Cardroom exited the market in an orderly fashion, and the brand name was retired.

 Meanwhile, Doyle’s room had been in operation since 2004.
 This site featured Doyle Brunson, one of the most legendary names in the game, as its sponsored pro.
 It began on the Tribeca Network, but left when Tribeca closed to new American players in the wake of the UIGEA.
-After a brief sojourn to the Microgaming Network (now called MPN), it jumped to the Cake Poker Network (rebranded to Revolution Network) and began accepting action from the United States again.
+After a brief sojourn to the Microgaming Network (now called MPN), it jumped to the Cake Poker Network (rebranded to Revolution Network).
 This lasted a couple of years, but Doyle’s Room switched again to the Yatahay Network (now called the Winning Poker Network).

 The events of Black Friday in 2011 hit Doyle’s Room hard, and management decided to close up shop.
 At the same time, Doyle Brunson distanced himself from the site and withdrew permission to use his name in connection with it.
 Some players started reporting payout delays, and there was serious speculation that Doyle’s Room wouldn’t be able to honor its financial commitments.